awpala/my-omscs-notes/cs-6290/04-branches.md

 <img src="./assets/04-039.png" width="650">
 </center>

-**History-based predictors** attempt to predict patterns with frequent changes in branching behavior, with changes occurring in a repeated pattern (as in the figure shown above).
+**History-based predictors** attempt to predict patterns with frequent changes in branching behavior, with changes occurring in a repeated pattern (as in the figure shown above), e.g., `N` predicts `T` and `T` predicts `N`.
 Such patterns are therefore ***predictable***, however, they are ineffectively predicted by *n*-bit predictors.

 To solve this issue, history-based predictors "learn the pattern" over time.
 To accomplish this, rather than focusing solely on the "majority" outcome, history-based predictors examine the ***branch history*** as the program executes (as in the figure shown above).
-This history in turn refines the predictive pattern in response the *current* branching behavior, until the prediction eventually becomes accurate for the inherent underlying branching pattern (which may involve more complex "mappings", e.g., `NT NT` predicts `T`, `T NT` predicts `NT`, etc.).
+This history in turn refines the predictive pattern in response the *current* branching behavior, until the prediction eventually becomes accurate for the inherent underlying branching pattern (which may involve more complex "mappings", e.g., `N N` predicts `T`, `N T` predicts `N`, and `T N` predicts `N` via the preceding *two* decisions).

 ## 28. 1-Bit History Predictor with 2-Bit Counters